milica-ljubojevic/Directory/README.md

 # Directory

-#Showcasing simple data access using JavaScript React
+#Showcasing simple data access using StorageApi and JSON.
+Made in React